Parametrization of microbial survival models under UVC exposure: Survival models

-This curve also exhibits a non-linearity, which is affected by the ratio $\alpha/\beta$ of the coefficients.
+This curve also exhibits a non-linearity, which is affected by the ratio $a_{LQ}/b_{LQ}$ of the coefficients.
 Thus, the LQ model could be considered a combination of the previous two.
-According to~\cite{McMahon2018}, the LQ model often has a somewhat similar form to the MT model---especially for a few experimental points, which is also confirmed in the curves below for various microorganisms.
+According to~\cite{McMahon2018}, the LQ model often has a somewhat similar form to the MT model--especially for a few experimental points, which is also confirmed in the curves below for various microorganisms.

-However, some microorganisms display a distinct survival pattern: while a large portion is vulnerable to radiation, a small fraction is more resistant.
-This results in an initial rapid population decline, followed by a slower decrease.
-In such cases, the abovementioned models do not align with experimental observations.
-A more appropriate model is the TSD~\cite{Kowalski2010}
+Experimental evidence suggests that certain microorganisms exhibit bi-phasic survival behavior: a large fraction of the population is highly susceptible to radiation, while a smaller fraction is more resistant.
+This leads to a rapid initial decline in population at low doses, followed by a slower decrease at higher doses.
+In such cases, the aforementioned models fail to adequately capture the observed behavior.
+A more appropriate representation is provided by the TSD, or bi-exponential model~\cite{Kowalski2010}

-where $k_1$ and $k_2$ are the two reciprocal equivalents of $D_0$ in the other models, and the parameters $f_1$ and $f_2$ are positive numbers in $[0, 1]$, generalizing the standard TSD model in which $f_2 = 1 - f_1$, with $f_1$ being the sensitive fraction of the population.
+where $a_{TSD}$ and $b_{TSD}$ are the inactivation rate constants (reciprocals of $D_0$ in the other models), and $w \in [0,1]$ denotes the fraction of the more sensitive subpopulation.
+The condition $a_{TSD} > b_{TSD} > 0$ ensures that the first term corresponds to the faster decay component.

+For survival curves characterized by an initially steep and subsequently shallower $\ln S$--dose response, we introduce the crossover dose $D_\times$, defined as the point at which dominance in the instantaneous inactivation rate shifts from the fast-decaying component to the slower one.
+The quantity $D_\times$ provides a more direct and biologically meaningful characterization of this transition.